Residence permit: Applying for an extension to pursue highly qualified employment

 Forms, information sheets, links

-- Online procedures possible in some cases
+- Online procedures are possible in some cases

 - Written form required: yes

-- Personal appearance required: yes
+- In-person appearance required: yes

 Similar services